ahayashi/ahayashi.github.io/docs/professional_committees.md

 ### Journal Editors

+- Associate Editor, IEICE Transactions on Information and Systems (2023-)
-- Guest Associate Editor, IEICE (The Institute of Electronics, Information and Communication Engineers) Special Section on Low-Power and High-Speed Chips (2022)
+- Guest Associate Editor, IEICE (The Institute of Electronics, Information and Communication Engineers) Special Section on Low-Power and High-Speed Chips (2022-)

 ### External Reviewers